AdityaKumar41/ICP-WALLET/README.md

 - Click the **"Get Balance"** button to retrieve the balance for the entered address.
 - Use the **"Send Tokens"** and **"Receive Tokens"** buttons to facilitate token transactions.
 - Refer to the provided sample address for ease of use.

-## Security

-Security is paramount in this wallet application.
-Key security features include:
-- Encryption of sensitive user data.
-- Secure communication protocols to protect against unauthorized access.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## License